 In 2018, Tracey was chosen as one of the Australian Financial Review’s 100 Women of Influence, winning the Social Enterprise and Not-For-Profit category.
 She was also named Agenda Setter of the Year by the website Women’s Agenda.
 For her 30 years of media and charity work, Tracey has been awarded the Order of Australia.

-Highlights of her outstanding career include writing, producing and presenting documentaries on women and girls in Bangladesh, Kenya, Uganda, Papua New Guinea and India.
-She is an Ambassador for ActionAid, World Vision, Cancer Council NSW, Domestic Violence NSW, QUT’s Learning Potential Fund and SISTER2sister, and Patron of the Pancreatic Cancer Alliance.
+Highlights of her outstanding career include writing, producing and presenting docu-mentaries on women and girls in Bangladesh, Kenya, Uganda, Papua New Guinea and India.
+She is an Ambassador for ActionAid, World Vision, Cancer Council NSW, Domestic Violence NSW, the Full Stop Foundation, QUT’s Learning Potential Fund, SISTER2sister and Purple Our World, and Patron of the Pancreatic Cancer Alliance.

 Her first book, The Good Girl Stripped Bare, became a bestseller within weeks of publication, while her TEDx Talk, The Lady Stripped Bare, has attracted more than five million views worldwide.
 Tracey’s essays have appeared in dozens of books in-cluding Women of Letters, She’s Having a Laugh, Father Figures, Unbreakable, and Bewitched & Bedevilled: Women Write the Gillard Years.